cidgoh/DataHarmonizer/README.md

 To run the application, navigate to the extracted folder and open `index.html`.
 ```

 2) A full development environment including the scripts necessary to generate a code library for **API** use, as well as the stand-alone version.
 Instructions for setting this up is in the ##Development## section below.
 The API is used by the https://data.microbiomedata.org/ project for data collection.
+Using the API allows DataHarmonizer to be presented in a custom user interface, with a specific template pre-loaded for example, and select controls menu items constructed as desired in the interface.

+# Stand-Alone DataHarmonizer Functionality

 ## Select Template